denten-books/plain-text/3-format.md

 112-3].
 He acknowledges, however, that more broadly speaking, formats refer also to the "nature and the order of the contents" [@tanselle_concept_2000, 67-8].
 In this way, soap operas refer to a format for daytime television.
-The format of a journal may be a "broadsheet daily" or a "tabloid."
-We may also say that a soap opera is also a *genre* of television, just like the tabloid is also in some sense a genre of print publications.
-Unlike "genre" however, the notion of format identifies matter both of particular shape and content.
+The format of a journal may be "broadsheet daily" or "tabloid."
+We could also say that a soap opera is a kind of a *genre* for television, just like the tabloid is also in some sense a genre for print publication.
+Unlike "genre" however, the notion of formats identifies matter both of particular shape and content.
 The soap opera is a kind of a daytime melodrama of a certain length, for example.
-The format speaks both to the physical properties and to the ideational subject matter of the thing.
+It has certain audiences in mind.
+The format thus speaks both to the physical properties and to the ideational subject matter of the thing.
 The novel is a genre, where the paperback its common format.
-The novel is finitely malleable, the paperback is fixed my its methods of manufacturing and distribution.
+The novel is infinitely malleable, where the paperback is fixed by its methods of manufacturing and distribution.
 We do not expect scientific textbooks in paperback, for example, just as we would not expect tabloids to be printed on expensive stock or to support long-form investigative journalism.
 The format captures something about the shape, the design, the style, and the thematics of the subject matter; it connects, in other words, the where to the what, the how, and in what order.

 With these provisional definitions down on paper, I would like to revisit a few of the canonical texts from the long history of formalism.
-It would be interesting to see, for example, whether Plato's or Hegel's seminal passages on formal aesthetics fall on the "inward structure" or the "outward shape" side of the divide I have posited so far.
+It would be interesting to see, for example, whether Plato's or Hegel's seminal passages on formal aesthetics fall on the "inward structure" or the "outward shape" side of the divide I have posited earlier.
 Whatever the tradition of writing about form, the concept is usually contraposed to some idea of content: as in form and content.
 Content in that sense refers to the stuff being shaped or arranged, whether by intrinsic law or extrinsic forces.
 R.G.
 Collingwood